Herbs for Liver Support and Detox (An Herbal Tea Recipe to Clean Your Body Up Now!)

 Our friend puts a few tablespoons in with her coffee while it's brewing to make it last longer.
 What a great idea!
 I'm going to purchase this Dandy Blend and give it a try---it sounds really good, and I happen to be a coffee drinker too.

 I actually grow quite a few, and others that grow in my area I forage.
 Many herbs I use don't grow in the Mojave Desert as it's pretty harsh here.
 That means I have to source my herbs elsewhere.

 These days, I purchase my herbs from Starwest Botanicals almost exclusively.
 They are fast, have great customer service if you need it, and they sell medicinal herbs, culinary herbs, and tea blends already mixed for you, if you like.
 They also have organic and wildcrafted options.
 Can you tell I love Starwest?

 How to Make This Liver Detox Tea Blend

 3 parts Peppermint Leaf

 2 parts Dandelion Leaf

-1 part Milk Thistle seeds, slightly crushed
+1 part Milk Thistle seeds, slightly crushed or better-powdered

 1 part Blessed Thistle (optional)